Zaxxon709/matrix/README.md

 ### Instructions for installing the repository via the added source:

 <ul>
-    <li>Go to Kodi Add-Ons to open the Addon Browser, then select "Install from zip file"</li>
+    <li>From within Kodi, navigate to Add-Ons and select "Install from zip file"</li>
     <li>From the available list of sources, select "709Repo", and install "repository.709-matrix-1.0.zip"</li>
 </ul>